How Stock Prices Are Determined

 Understanding Capital Markets

 A big part of understanding the rationale behind stock prices is understanding the capital markets in general.
-The capital markets, often simply referred to as "Wall Street," have three main purposes.
+The capital markets, often simply referred to as "Wall Street," has three main purposes.

 Secondly, capital markets facilitate a secondary market for existing owners of stocks and bonds to find others who are willing to buy their securities.
 The secondary market makes the primary market more successful because it gives investors more confidence that they will be able to find someone to buy the stocks and bonds they want to sell, which creates a source of liquidity, or easy access to cash.